Baked Beef Empanadas Recipe- American Special

 Recipe Notes:

-Freezing: Empanadas can be frozen before baking.
-Arrange them on a baking sheet, freeze until solid, then transfer to a freezer bag.
-Bake from frozen, adding a few extra minutes to the cooking time.
+• Freezing Tips: To freeze unbaked empanadas, place them on a baking sheet to freeze individually, then transfer to a freezer-safe bag.
+Bake directly from frozen, adding a few extra minutes to the baking time.